Ashcroft Ghost Town

 Photo | Denver Public Library

-In the spring of 1880, prospectors Charles B. Culver and W. F. Coxhead left the boomtown of Leadville to search for silver deposits in the Castle Creek Valley.
+Silver was discovered in the upper Castle Creek Valley in the spring of 1880, when prospectors Charles B. Culver and W. F. Coxhead left the boomtown of Leadville to search for silver deposits in the area around Ashcroft.
 After vigorously promoting their findings back in Leadville, Coxhead returned to find 23 more prospectors had joined “Crazy Culver” in the camp they named Castle Forks City.
 They had already formed a Miner’s Protective Association, built a courthouse, and laid out the streets.
+The camp led to the establishment of Ashcroft, a transportation hub and mining town.
+However, the prosperity was short-lived.

 Town of Ashcroft from the east looking over the town taken from Taylor Pass Toll Road, circa 1881.